WooCommerce checkout validation is essential for ensuring a smooth order process and efficient order management.

 To do so, navigate to FunnelKit ⇒ Store Checkout and click on the ‘Create Store Checkout’ button.

 FunnelKit Funnel Builder offers many pre-built templates.
-Choose your favorite page builder.
-After that, hover over the template and click Preview.
+To select a template, hover over it and click Preview.

 To import the template, hit Import This Funnel, provide a name, and hit Done.